pkmn/ps/sim/README.md

 - **only Gens 1 - 9 are supported, no other mods**.
 Generation 9 as the `base` mod is supported as with Pokémon Showdown, but after that only the canconical `genN` mods are supported (no Stadium, Let's Go, or pet mods).
-However, the [`@pkmn/mods`](../mods) package provides the information required for additional formats, and support for Other Metagames can be acheived with the modified `Dex#mod` method.
+However, the [`@pkmn/mods`](../mods) package provides the information required for additional formats, and support for Other Metagames can be achieved with the modified `Dex#mod` method.
 The `Dex#mod` and `Dex.forGen` methods will `throw` if an unsupported mod/gen is requested.
 A `Dex#modid` method has also been added which returns the current mod applied to the `Dex`.